ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   message.

 err-code
-: The err-code parameter contains one of the error codes listed below).
+: The err-code parameter contains one of the error codes listed below.
   Only selected values are applicable to each message.
+  Note that error codes are restricted to the range (0..23) to permit encoding as single-byte CBOR unsigned integers.
+Error code values 0, 11-16, and 18-22 are currently unassigned and reserved for future use.
+  Error code 0 is intentionally reserved to prevent accidental use.
+  Extensions that define new error codes SHOULD constrain values to this range;
+  however, implementations that receive unrecognized error code values greater than 23 SHOULD handle them gracefully, treating them as unknown errors.

 This specification defines the following initial error messages: